11 Reasons To Watch “Farscape”, Twenty Years+ Later

 Photo: The Jim Henson Company

-While these elements all sound like something you would expect from any good TV show today, remember that Farscape was created 20 years ago – and thus was ahead of its time with how it broke the mould (and in fact inspired many of the shows that came after it).
+While these elements all sound like something you would expect from any good TV show today, remember that Farscape was created 20 years ago – and thus was ahead of its time with how it broke the mould (and, in fact, inspired many of the shows that came after it).

 2. Farscape Got Better Every Season